j-berg-au/BOUNDLESS/content/Notes.md

 	- Talents that interact with Stances, maybe even adding new stances
 	- Additional bonuses to certain stances
 	- Additional ways to enter a stance
-	- Offensive Stance generates more Adrenaline?
+	- Overextend Offensive Stance, grants enemies boons on attacks against you, but you gain a buff
 - More ways to self-heal
 - Bonus effects on crits
 - Better Shove